EasyHomebrew app icon

 May 1, 2026

 A friendlier first run for the menu-bar app and much broader anonymous usage analytics.
 A new first-launch screen introduces the menu-bar app and offers a single Enable at Login button that registers and starts it on the spot — no trip to System Settings required.
-The analytics overhaul covers surfaces that were previously silent: taps, services, Doctor runs, search, app updates, AI features, settings toggles, and failure paths for install/uninstall/upgrade.
+The analytics overhaul covers surfaces that were previously silent: services, Doctor runs, search, app updates, AI features, settings toggles, and failure paths for install/uninstall/upgrade.
 No package names, search queries, or version strings are ever sent.

 • First-launch onboarding sheet for the menu-bar agent with a one-click Enable at Login